brktrkmn/Turkmen_B_FIP/README.md

 Repository has been linked.

 ## FEATURES
 - 3D elements --> All 3D objects and animations were built using Cinema 4D.
 - 2D elements --> All 2D animations were built using Adobe After Effects.
 - Graphics --> Logo and other various creations fir the FIP froject were created using Adobe Illustrator and Adobe Photoshop.
 - Visual effects --> All visual effects and color graded is done usind Adobe After Effects and Adobe Premiere.

+## CONTRIBUTING
+1. Fork the Project
+2. Create your Feature Branch (git checkout -b feature/AmazingFeature)
+3. Commit your Changes (git commit -m 'Add some AmazingFeature')
+4. Push to the Branch (git push origin feature/AmazingFeature)
+5. Open a Pull Request

 ## License
 Copyright 2021 Burak Turkmen